waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - TALL_GRASS at (8, 2), (9, 2), (7, 2): Pacing spot.
 - LEDGE_HOP_DOWN at (12, 3), (13, 3), (4, 7), (5, 7), (8, 7), (9, 7).

-## Roaming Pokemon Strategy
+## Roaming Pokémon
-- If Suicune flees: Immediately check Pokédex AREA map.
 - Tracking: Do NOT use Fly to chase, as it randomizes Suicune's location.
 Instead, walk across map boundaries (gatehouses/warp carpets) to shift its position predictably.
 - Encountering: Use the Repel Trick (Lead Lv > Wild Lv, Lead Lv < Suicune Lv) and pace in grass.
 - Capture: Use Sleep status on Turn 1.
 Use `suicune_capture_analyst_v2` to determine best ball usage.
+- Fleeing: Flee immediately in battle.
+Use status (Sleep).
+- Trackable via Pokédex "AREA" map if seen.
+- Movement: Roaming Pokemon shift routes when the player crosses a map boundary (warp carpet, gatehouse).

 # PC Storage (Box 1)
 - ROCKY (Onix Lv 6), EGG (Cleffa Lv 5), XFDW (Meowth Lv 16), FRITTATA (Togepi Lv 5), SHUCKIE (Shuckle Lv 15).

-# Roaming Mechanics
-- Move routes when player crosses a boundary (gatehouse, warp carpet).
-- Fly causes them to move to a random location.
-- Flee immediately in battle.
-Use status (Sleep).
-- Trackable via Pokédex "AREA" map if seen.

 # General Lessons Learned
 - Navigation Buffer: After using a warp, move at least 3 tiles away before starting a new path to prevent re-entry loops.